AT_BD

 Overview

 AT_BD is a class specially designed to handle Aerial Triangulation (AT) computation using Bundle Block Adjustment, and Bundle Block Adjustment with Self Calibration.
-The mathematic models used in the adjustment is Collinearity condition.
-This is by far the most accurate mathematic model used in AT.
-All parameters are determined simultaneously by least squares technique.
-The mathematic model is non-linear, however, no approximate values of parameters are required from users.
+The mathematic model used in the adjustment is Collinearity condition.
+This is by far the

 Important Note:

-To provide an external approximate value of EOP file, please set L-function "fapprox" to the filename that stores approximate values of EOP.
+- To provide an external approximate value of EOP file, please set L-function "fapprox" to the filename that stores approximate values of EOP.
 This is an ASCII file and its format can be seen in class function "fapprox".

-To let the program determine approximate values of parameters automatically, set the "fapprox" string to a null string, "".
+- To let the program determine approximate values of parameters automatically, set the "fapprox" string to a null string, "".

 Noobeed bundle block adjustment program can handle a block of photos that have different values of camera focal length.
 In fact each individual photo can have its own focal length, or use the default focal length if omitted.